Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 - Supporting midwives to support women in pregnancy and childbirth

 In this section

 The scheme will support local community and environmental projects in areas affected by the disposal of waste to landfill.

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 The role of the Distribution Sub-Group (DSG) is to advise the Partnership Council for Wales (PCfW) on the Local Government Settlement formula to calculate standard spending assessments (SSAs) for local authorities in Wales.

-A standard spending assessment (SSA) is the amount of revenue expenditure (excluding funding provided via specific grants) which the Minister for Local Government and Government Business considers appropriate and reflective of the differing characteristics within each local authority, to ensure that each local authority can provide a standard level of service.
+A standard spending assessment (SSA) is the amount of revenue expenditure (excluding funding provided via specific grants) which the Minister for Public Services considers appropriate and reflective of the differing characteristics within each local authority, to ensure that each local authority can provide a standard level of service.
 The formula to calculate SSAs makes use of information which reflects the differing characteristics of Welsh local authorities, ranging from the rural, sparsely populated authorities of North, Mid and West Wales to the urban authorities of South East Wales.

 Consequently, the formula takes account of such factors as: